-Sheet pan dinners make cooking very easy, so no wonder our readers love making it in quarantine!
-Use bone-in chops when you can for better flavor, but even if you choose boneless, make sure your chops have some fat.
+Sheet pan dinners make cooking very easy, so no wonder our readers love making them!
+Use bone-in chops when you can for better flavor, but even if you choose boneless pork chops, make sure they have some fat.
 As for the vegetables, broccoli and peppers work well, but the beauty of this dish is that you can use any seasonal vegetables (asparagus, carrots, Brussels sprouts).
 Along with the veggies, dried herbs, salt, and olive oil will impart delicious Italian flavors.

 Get our recipe for Sheet-Pan Italian Pork Chop.